Golden Football Magazine

 Hollywood didn't run over him, but his collision with the kicker influenced the course of the game.

 QB Terry Bradshaw called for five straight runs.
-Franco Harris sped around LE for 8y.
-Then Rocky Bleier burst up the middle for another 8.
-Harris gained 5, then 4.
-But on 3rd-and-1, CB Mark Washington closed strong and dumped Franco for a loss of 2 as he tried to skirt RE.
+Franco Harris sped around left end for 8y.
+Then Rocky Bleier burst up the middle for another eight.
+Harris gained five, then four.
+But on 3rd-and-one, CB Mark Washington closed strong and dumped Franco for a loss of two as he tried to skirt right end.
 Bobby Walden came in to punt but dropped the snap and was smothered at the 29.

-Amazingly, it was the first Q1 TD scored against Pittsburgh all season.
+Amazingly, it was the initial first quarter touchdown scored against Pittsburgh all season.

 Walden